 GDPR for small business is critical – if you combine email marketing with the newest online lead generation tools.

-GDPR for small business – do I need to comply?
+GDPR – do I need to comply?

 If you hold data about your customers – even something as basic an email list – you have to comply with GDPR.
 The same applies if you’re a start up, a charity or if you’re just doing something for a hobby.